bitovi/hatchify/docs/react/hatchedReact.components.md

 }
 ```

-[Click Here](./components/hatchify-datagrid.md) for more details on Hatchify `DataGrid`.

 ### [Hatchify Column](./components/hatchify-column.md)

-The `Column` component is used anytime there is a need to customize the output of a specific column.
+The [`Column`](./components/hatchify-column.md) component is used anytime there is a need to customize the output of a specific column.
 This can be used as a child of both the Hatchify `DataGrid` and the MUI `DataGrid`.
+Learn more about custom components in [this guide](../guides/customizing-your-list.md).

 ```tsx
 //in App.tsx